In 2015 we continued to focus our resources on helping the most abused and neglected animals in the most difficult areas of animal welfare.

 This meant dealing with a huge number of distressing cases of cruelty and neglect.
 But through these tragedies there are also many moments of real satisfaction and joy.

-Read about some of our amazing work from last year in our online Annual Review 2013 or download and print the PDF on the right.
+Read just some of our amazing stories from last year in our online Annual Review 2015 or download and print the PDF at the bottom of the page.

 In 2015, we cracked a major puppy dealing ring in Manchester which was successfully prosecuted for fraud and animal welfare offences.